-The Goldleaf research team recently completed a new comparison study of 16 of the most common delivery methods for cannabis.
-While the field for smoking, dabbing & vaping accessories continuously widens with new innovations, we focused on the most common & ubiquitous examples for each category.
-Our goal was to create a chart that shows an overview of the advantages & disadvantages of each option, while also informing those who might be new to the culture of some interesting alternatives.
+The Goldleaf research team recently completed a new comparison study of sixteen of the most common delivery methods for cannabis.
+While the field for smoking, dabbing, and vaping accessories continuously widens with new innovations, we focused on the most common and ubiquitous examples for each category.
+Our goal was to create a chart that shows an overview of the advantages and disadvantages of each option, while also informing those who might be new to the culture of some interesting alternatives.

 We surveyed a group of 28 participants who utilized the same cannabis control group for all tests.
-We had them document their findings over the course of 2 weeks to allow a clean slate for each test.
-Taking their results, we averaged them to project our data on the 'Accoutrement' infographic.
+We had them document their findings over the course of two weeks to allow a clean slate for each test.
+Taking their results, we averaged them to project our data on the "Accoutrement" infographic.

-Price was based on an average cost to purchase the device & use it.
-Again, since there is such a wide variety of options (at all different price points), we focused on the best-sellers for the industry and averaged the starting costs of the top 3.
+Price was based on an average cost to purchase the device and use it.
+Again, since there is such a wide variety of options (at all different price points), we focused on the best-sellers for the industry and averaged the starting costs of the top three.

 Dry Flower - Gorilla Glue

 2.71% total terpenes, 38.1% total cannabinoids

 68.7% THC, .1% CBD, 1.7% CBG, 0.1% CBN